-CodeTwo Exchange Rules Pro supports installation in Exchange Server on-premises + Exchange Online / Office 365 hybrid environments.
-Since nothing can really be installed in the cloud, the success of the software deployment in hybrid environments relies on the proper mail flow configuration by the admin.
+CodeTwo Exchange Rules Pro supports installation in hybrid environments with Exchange Server on-premises and Exchange Online (Office 365).
+Successful deployment of the software in hybrid environments relies on proper mail flow configuration by the admin.
 The general principle is to route all messages through the on-premises part of your environment.

-So for CodeTwo Exchange Rules Pro to be able to process emails in the hybrid environment, such environment must be set to route all emails through a server with CodeTwo software installed.
+For CodeTwo Exchange Rules Pro to be able to process emails in a hybrid environment, such an environment must be set to route all emails through the on-premises server where the CodeTwo software is installed.
 Emails that do not pass through the server with CodeTwo Exchange Rules Pro deployed are not processed.
 Read on to learn about the configuration requirements for different mail traffic scenarios.

-For the CodeTwo software to process outbound emails, the Centralized Mail Transport (CMT) feature enabled in the Exchange Online / Office 365 Hybrid Configuration wizard so all outbound mail flow from Exchange Online / Office 365 is routed through the on-premises Exchange Server(s) instead of standard direct delivery to the Internet.
-This way you can ensure your organization's compliance policies are met (e.g. emails are scanned by your anti-spam or anti-virus Transport Agents or stamped with signatures and legal disclaimers or scanned for sensitive content by CodeTwo Exchange Rules Pro).
+For the CodeTwo software to process outbound emails, the Centralized Mail Transport needs to be enabled in the Microsoft Office 365 Hybrid Configuration Wizard.
+Such setup ensures that all outbound mail from Exchange Online (Office 365) is routed through your on-premises Exchange server(s) instead of being delivered directly to the Internet.
+This way you can be certain that your organization's compliance policies are met, for example: emails are scanned by your antispam or antivirus transport agents, stamped with signatures / legal disclaimers or scanned for sensitive content by CodeTwo Exchange Rules Pro.

-Other scenarios are possible and may be partially supported by CodeTwo Exchange Rules Pro, however, the main point that must be kept in mind is that only emails that are routed through the on-premises Exchange Server (with the CodeTwo software) can be processed.
+Other scenarios are possible and may be partially supported by CodeTwo Exchange Rules Pro: the general rule is that only emails that are routed through on-premises Exchange Server (with the CodeTwo software) can be processed.
 Not all hybrid configurations that are technically possible are actually supported by Microsoft, so when configuring your hybrid Exchange deployment it is best to stick to Microsoft's guidelines.